LUMII-Syslab/imcs_dialogvisualizer/doc/IMCSDialogVisualizer.md

 ### Containers

-The tree of components is organized by means of containers.
+The tree of components is organized by means of containers via the "component" link.
 The following fragment lists the currently supported containers and how they are linked to components.
 Notice that each container is also a component.

 ![Containers From Dialog Enginge Metamodel](https://raw.githubusercontent.com/LUMII-Syslab/imcs_dialogvisualizer/master/doc/containers.png)